Greenhills Adventure Park

 Greenhills Adventure Park was a theme park located near Victor Harbor, South Australia.
 It was established in 1982, and officially opened in March 1983 by Gavin Keneally, South Australia Minister for Tourism.

-It closed on 1 May 2016.
+It closed on 1 May 2016, after the land was sold to property developers.

 History

 Origin

 Greenhills Adventure Park was founded by Margaret and Bill McKenzie, with Rosemary and Tom Builder, in 1982, and opened in 1983.
 It was a ten-hectare (about 25 acre) plot of land with over 20 attractions.
 To assist in maintain the park during its peak season, Meg Whibley was hired as Managing Director, along with three full time staff and 30 seasonal staff.